Q1. What resources are available for teachers to use for science and maths teaching? Are the resources adequate to teach a broad curriculum?

 For school leaders:

 The information provided by SCORE is likely to be most useful to science leaders, and could be used to audit the scientific equipment available in their school.
-It is important that school leaders are made aware if your school is found to lack essential equipment.
+It is important that the results of this audit are then shared with school leaders so they can take action.

-There are many organisations that offer free scientific equipment or the free loan of scientific equipment to support schools’ teaching of hands-on science.
+The following organisations offer free scientific equipment or the free loan of scientific equipment to support teaching of hands-on science.

 - The Royal Microscopical Society offers free term-long loans of its Microscope Activity Kits for use in lessons or afterschool clubs.89

-- A free In the Zone science kit, including scientific equipment, curriculum-linked teaching resources, experiments and planning guides, was sent to every UK school by the Wellcome Trust in 2012.90
+- A free In the Zone science kit, including scientific equipment, curriculum-linked teaching resources, experiments and planning guides, was sent to every UK school by Wellcome in 2012.90

 - CLEAPSS has produced many guides on a range of topics covering hands-on science in primary schools, including storage of resources, plants for classrooms and caring for small mammals.91